 Paresthesia of the index finger Osteochondrosis, diseases of the elbow joint.

-Hands go numb from elbow to fingertips Carpal tunnel syndrome.
+Arms go numb from elbow to fingertips Carpal tunnel syndrome.

 Chronic paresthesia is a reason to consult a doctor.
-Numbness of the thumb on the left or right hand can be a symptom of a completely various diseases.
-The left arm from the shoulder goes numb due to both a heart attack and a normal pinched nerve, so for treatment it is important to accurately determine the cause.
+Numbness of the thumb on the left or right hand can be a symptom of completely various diseases.
+The left arm from the shoulder goes numb, both due to a heart attack and a normal pinched nerve, so for treatment it is important to accurately determine the cause.
 Based on the results of the survey and additional examinations, the doctor will prescribe a course of therapy and explain how to avoid a recurrence of this condition.

 • Add a comment

 • My spina.ru © 2012-2018.
-Copying materials is possible only with a link to this site.
+Copying of materials is possible only with a link to this site.

 Loading...Loading...